noripyt/django-cachalot/README.rst

 which is why we suggest you use cache-machine for hot caches.
 Cache-machine caches individual objects, taking up more in the memory store but invalidates those individual objects instead of the entire table like cachalot.

 Yes, the bane of our entire existence lies in cache invalidation and naming variables.
-Why does cachalot suck when stuck with a huge table that's accessed rapidly?
+Why does cachalot suck when stuck with a huge table that's modified rapidly?
 Since you've mixed your cold (90% of) with your hot (10% of) records, you're caching and invalidating an entire table.
 It's like trying to boil 1 ton of noodles inside ONE pot instead of 100 pots boiling 1 ton of noodles.
 Which is more efficient?
 The splitting up of them.

 Note 1: My personal experience with caches stems from Reddit's: https://redditblog.com/2017/01/17/caching-at-reddit/